 * Applicants who earned a BSW Degree from a CSWE-accredited University within the past 7 years and have a 3.2 grade point average in their BSW courses may apply for the Advanced Standing program.

-To learn more about the MSW program, please consider attending an information session in the fall.
-Please check back later for details about 2016 information sessions.
+To learn more about the MSW program, please consider attending an information session this fall.

 The MSW Program at Appalachian State University is housed within the Beaver College of Health Sciences.
 The MSW program is part of the Cratis D. Williams School of Graduate Studies , which is accredited by the Southern Association of Colleges and Schools (SACS).